 Compared to twenty years ago, the awareness of heart disease has grown.
-Heart disease is the leading cause of death in the United States.
+Heart disease is the leading cause of death in the United States therefore Modern Heart and Vascular has taken the initiative to help the heart patients.
 It results in 1 out of every 4 overall deaths.
 Casual observers might connect heart disease (like heart attacks) primarily to men.
 But heart disease is also the number one killer of women in the U.S. and that number is growing.

 This gap in heart health education is dangerous.
 Too many women remain unaware of the importance of maintaining a healthy heart.
 According to a 2013 study by the American Heart Association, awareness of heart disease remains lower in minority women and in younger women aged 25-34.
 More African-American women die of heart disease than white women.